Landlords lose case against WA's COVID eviction moratorium

 Inslee’s eviction moratorium prevented Washington landlords from raising rents or evicting tenants for nonpayment of rent.
 Various iterations of the moratorium lasted from March 2020 through October 2021.
 The state allowed landlords to pursue evictions in certain circumstances, including when tenants posed health and safety risks or when landlords planned to sell their rental property.

-Landlords seethed that the moratorium unfairly allowed tenants to skip rent without consequences and left property owners financially vulnerable as many of their bills were still due.
+Landlords seethed that the moratorium unfairly allowed tenants to skip rent without immediate consequences and left property owners financially vulnerable as many of their bills were still due.
 Tenants and their advocates said the protections were crucial to prevent a flood of people losing their housing and sleeping in their cars or on the streets in the midst of a public health emergency.

 Inslee’s COVID measures, including closing schools, requiring masks and more, sparked a broader debate about the governor’s emergency powers as Republicans argued Inslee left pandemic restrictions in place for far too long.